WPBeginner

 MemberPress lets you lock specific posts and pages on your site so that only registered, paying users can access them.
 Many sites offer premium content like this as a way to make money online.

-You also get access to powerful tools such as MemberPress’s reports to show you your average member lifetime value, how many members you have in total, and more.
+You also get access to powerful tools such as MemberPress’s reports to see your average member lifetime value, how many members you have in total, and more.

 We hope this article helped you learn how to add new users and authors to your WordPress website.
-You may also want to see our comparison of the best email marketing services and how to add push notifications, so you can connect with your users after they leave your website.
+You may also want to see our comparison of the best email marketing services and our guide on how to add push notifications so that you can connect with your users after they leave your website.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.